-Drinks were also excellent.
+The drinks were also excellent.
 The menu is far more varied, with more premium drinks than any economy menu we have had before in economy.
-A particular Highlight was the inclusion of Jack Daniels Honey.
+A particular highlight was the inclusion of Jack Daniels Honey.
 There were only a couple of drinks services but the real galley was always manned so drinks were plentiful.

 Around an hour before landing, we were offered more food.
 This time a choice between at Chicken Tikka Wrap or Cheese Sandwich on Pretzel bread.
 We chose the Wrap and it was really very tasty and accompanied by a nearly full-size Magnum Ice Cream.

 We never really expect a lot from Airline food even in the upper classes but this was an excellent service and really far better than expected.